-Indoor Dining: Each establishment will be required to administer temperature checks for all patrons and document contact tracing.
+Indoor/Outdoor Dining: Each establishment will be required to administer temperature checks for all patrons and document contact tracing.
 Sahadi’s, Japan Village, Yaso, and Burger Joint will operate with limited indoor seating, as well as their usual outdoor space.
 Outdoor dining and open courtyard space are still available campus-wide.
-Additional opening will be updated here.
+Additional openings will be updated here.

 Cleaning: Cleaning in the common areas, including innovation alley and public restrooms, has been increased.
 Cleaning follows CDC guidelines and recommended cleaning products.
 Hourly cleaning is focused on high touch point items like door handles, interior elevator railings and call buttons, common area fixtures and garbage cans.
 Shared restrooms have additional cleaning rotations in the morning and afternoon.
 At the end of each day a final sanitizing misting is completed.

 Ground Floor Restrooms: All ground floor restrooms have been retrofitted with foot pulls, touchless faucets, flushometers and soap dispensers.
 Ground floor restroom ventilation fans will also be upgraded to increase air changes per hour.
 The increase will provide improved odor mitigation and reductions in both humidity and airborne contaminates.
 The retrofit of all upper floor communal restrooms with hands-free fixtures is in progress.

 Elevators: Touchless call buttons have been installed on the ground floor for all passenger elevators.
 Interior buttons have been covered with nano silver antibacterial film.
 Floor decals will be installed as a reminder of social distancing, and indicating maximum occupancy now ranging from two to four persons.